JamesMartinGithub/Gamified-Programming-ELearning-Tool/README.md

 The thesis report is included in the project as `Final Report.pdf`

 ## Technologies/Techniques Used:
-- Parsing and evaluation of custom programming language
+- Lexeme parsing and AST evaluation of a custom programming language
-- Multiple testing types used: unit, partition (including automatic unit tests), and integration testing
+- Unit, partition, and integration testing
-- Thorough and detailed literature review completed on relevant and recent academic literature
+- Modular and encapsulated code structure
 - Year-long project planning using the agile methodology

 ## Features: